 His decade-long collaboration with IGTimes as art director and editor culminated with the publishing of Style: Writing from the UnderGround in 1996.

 Gallery owner, curator, and tastemaker, Eric Firestone has been in the art business for 16 years, with a permanent presence in East Hampton, NY and Tucson, AZ.

 A native of Miami, Florida, Eric attended the University of Arizona, and opened his first gallery in Tucson, Arizona in 1994 at age 22.
 His goal has always been to introduce audiences to material that might be unfamiliar and heighten appreciation by framing art in its proper historical context.
 Over the past five years his focus has been on exhibiting underrepresented post war modern abstract painters. â€œEric has made a long-term commitment to these artistsâ€™ success,â€ said Jim Ballinger, Director of the Phoenix Art Museum. â€œHe has always sought out quality scholarship in order to ensure the quality of the work he represents.â€

 He has recently taken on curatorial interests in popular culture movements.
 From â€œWarhol: Dylan To Duchamp,â€ which featured the largest collection of unseen images of Andy Warhol (May, 2010), to the â€œDown By Lawâ€ installation that showcased rarely seen works of the NYC street and underground art scenes.
-(September 2010) This winter he will mount exhibitions in Manhattan, where he will continue to present important and unrecognized street art that has inspired so much contemporary work.If you love Soul Of Miami, please consider leaving a testimonial.
+(September 2010) This winter he will mount exhibitions in Manhattan, where he will continue to present important and unrecognized street art that has inspired so much contemporary work.Thank you for using Soul Of Miami!